 If your mentor expects you to spend more time than this, they will make that clear prior to the start of your research semester.

 Is anything beyond UA 155 and 156 required of me as an Emerging Scholar?

 Students are required to present research at the University-wide Undergraduate Research and Creative Activity Conference (URCA).

 Can I pursue research after I complete ESP?

-Absolutely!
-Once you have satisfied all of the Emerging Scholars Program requirements, we strongly encourage you to continue your research until graduation.
+Yes, once you have satisfied all of ESP requirements, we strongly encourage you to continue your research until graduation.
 Through a commitment to your faculty mentor and your research, you will demonstrate to post-graduate schools and employers that you are an excellent addition to their team.

-We encourage you to stay connected to the Emerging Scholars Program network of alumni and current Scholars.
-All Scholars are included in the ESP listserv, where news and information is shared with the entire Program.
-You can also follow us on Facebook (UAOUR), Insta (UAOUR) or Twitter (@UA_EMSP and URCAconference).
+We encourage you to stay connected to ESP’s network of alumni and current Scholars.
+All Scholars are included in the ESP Listserv, where news and information are shared with the entire Program.